2012 European Le Mans Series: Championship Standings

 Points are awarded to cars that finish in tenth place or higher, with unclassified entries failing to complete 70% of the race distance or entries failing to reach the finish not earning championship points.
 One bonus point is awarded for winning pole position (denoted by bold).
 Double points will be awarded at Petit Le Mans.

 Teams Championships

-The top two finishers in the LMP2, GTE Pro, and GTE Am championships earn automatic entry to the 2013 24 Hours of Le Mans.
+The top two finishers in the LMP2, GTE Pro, and GTE Am championships earned automatic entry to the 2013 24 Hours of Le Mans.